Why do planets have rings?

 As a moon gets close enough to the planet, the gravitational pull shoots up dramatically.
 Keep in mind that the moons are large and thus their bodies encompass a greater amount of difference in tidal force than an object that is only a kilometer across.
 Both the size and density of the moon are important factors to where the Roche limit lies.

 Imagine a moon slowly approaching a gas giant.
-From a far enough distance, the weakening of gravity largely flattened, never reaching zero but the tidal force exerted on the moon is negligible.
+From a far enough distance, the weakening of gravity is largely flattened, never reaching zero but the tidal force exerted on the moon is negligible.
 As the moon gets closer and closer, the gravity gets higher at a faster rate.
 The moon gradually starts to stretch as the tidal forces become stronger.
 Eventually, the moon gets to a point where the gravity exerted by the gas giant shoots up dramatically.
 The pull on the near side is so much stronger than the pull on the far side that the moon fractures, breaking apart into millions of pieces.

 This creates a massive debris field that swirls around the gas giant in a chaotic swarm with each dust particle, rock or boulder moving at different speeds and directions, bouncing and hurling each other around.
 Over time, a dominant orbit will develop amongst the countless gravitational interactions and collisions.
 The gravitational pull of the planet will cause the particles in the ring to spread out and flatten into a disk shape.
 This is because objects closer to the planet will move faster than those further away.
 The gap between the innermost ring and the planet surface is where the planet’s gravity is too strong to maintain its orbit and the material falls into the planet.
 Ultimately, we end up with a flat ring structure made up of hundreds of thousands to millions of “lanes” of rock and/or ice.